 For purposes of this division, "investment or deposit agreement" means any agreement between an investing authority and a person, under which agreement the person agrees to invest, deposit, or otherwise manage, on behalf of the investing authority, a county's inactive moneys or moneys in a county public library fund, or agrees to provide investment advice to the investing authority.

-(1) An investment held in the county portfolio on September 27, 1996, that was a legal investment under the law as it existed before September 27, 1996, may be held until maturity, or if the investment does not have a maturity date the investment may be held until five years from September 27, 1996, regardless of whether the investment would qualify as a legal investment under the terms of this section as amended.
+(1) An investment held in the county portfolio on September 27, 1996, that was a legal investment under the law as it existed before September 27, 1996, may be held until maturity.

-(2) An investment held in the county portfolio on the effective date of this amendment that was a legal investment under the law as it existed before the effective date of this amendment may be held until maturity.
+(2) An investment held in the county portfolio on September 10, 2012, that was a legal investment under the law as it existed before September 10, 2012, may be held until maturity.

 Amended by 129th General AssemblyFile No.127, HB 487, §101.01, eff.
 9/10/2012.

 Amended by 129th General AssemblyFile No.64, HB 225, §1, eff.
 3/22/2012.

 Amended by 128th General AssemblyFile No.31, HB 313, §1, eff.
 7/7/2010.